 7. Soft Spikes

-While traditional spikes can make fine strands look separated and sparse, soft spikes can create the illusion of volume.
+While spiky hair can make fine strands look separated and sparse, soft spikes can create the illusion of volume.
 Perfect for gents with short hair, this style adds texture to locks that would otherwise sit flat.
 To create the style, start by rubbing a small amount of pomade in your hands.
 Then, comb your fingers through your hair, gently pulling upwards on top and outwards on the sides and back.

 8. Textured Crop